open-telemetry/opamp-spec/specification.md

 For standalone running Agents (such as OpenTelemetry Collector) the following attributes SHOULD be specified:

-- service.name should be set to a reverse FQDN that uniquely identifies the Agent type, e.g. "io.opentelemetry.collector"
+- service.name should be set to the same value that the Agent uses in its own telemetry.
 - service.namespace if it is used in the environment where the Agent runs.
 - service.version should be set to version number of the Agent build.
 - service.instance.id should be set.
 It may be be set equal to the Agent's